-I mainly put this responsibility on my boyfriends, which always ruined our relationships.
+I used to search for happiness from other people, instead of making myself happy first.
 When you are looking for happiness outside of you, you will always be miserable.

-My constant search for happiness outside of me meant that I would try and find it in detrimental ways, like drinking myself to oblivion or taking drugs to get out of my head.
+My constant search for happiness outside of me meant that I would try and find it in detrimental ways, like drinking a lot, and going out far too much

 I was searching in all the wrong places, hoping someone or something would come along and fix me, make me happy.

 But no one could save me; I could only do that myself.